 The Core Forecast Parameters

-We are fortunate that, in the information age, the most common statistical parameters have been well defined online, including Alpha, Beta, and Gamma.
-Despite this, many people who have worked in statistical forecasting can list off these parameters, but a much smaller subset can actually tell you what they mean.
-It doesn’t help that these parameters were named nonsensically with jargon labels, rather than being given a more descriptive appellation.
+In the information age, we are fortunate that the most common statistical parameters have been well defined online, including Alpha, Beta, and Gamma.
+Despite this, many people who have worked in statistical forecasting can list these parameters, but a much smaller subset can actually tell you what they mean.
+It doesn’t help that these parameters were named nonsensically with jargon labels, rather than a more descriptive appellation.

 Where did the terms “Alpha, Beta, and Gamma” Come From?

-I believe that researchers selected these names because they sound more technical than “Base, Trend, and Seasonality,” and the individuals that first published on statistical forecasting clearly wanted jargon-heavy terms to increase the specialized status of their work.
-My hypothesis for this is that “Alpha Beta Gamma” sound more technical than “Base, Trend, and Seasonality.”
+I believe that researchers selected these names because they sound more technical than “Base, Trend, and Seasonality,” and the individuals who first published on statistical forecasting clearly wanted jargon-heavy terms to increase their specialized status in their work.
+My hypothesis for this is that “Alpha Beta Gamma” sounds more technical than “Base, Trend, and Seasonality.”
 These second options would have been better choices.

-Alpha has a range of definitions from the decay of particles to the dominant human or animal.
+Alpha has a range of definitions, from the decay of particles to the dominant human or animal.
 Beta’s definitions range from being the second brightest star in a constellation to the second in a series of items to the state of a test.
 Gamma’s definitions are primarily in nuclear science or stellar cartography.
-Adding to the confusion, dictionaries generally do not bring up the forecasting definitions of any of these terms, as they are rather niche.
-All of which leads to widespread confusion that would be resolved if they had been called something meaningful like “Base Factor”, “Trend Factor”, and “Seasonality Factor”.
+Adding to the confusion, dictionaries generally do not bring up the forecasting definitions of any of these terms, as they are rather a niche.
+All of which leads to widespread confusion that would be resolved if they had been called something meaningful like “Base Factor,” “Trend Factor,” and “Seasonality Factor.”

 Alas, we’re stuck with the first names given, and forecasting tools continue to use them with two notable exceptions.
 JDA Demand Management, which is JDA’s forecasting application, uses the latter and more straightforward terminology of Base, Trend, and Seasonality in lieu of Alpha, Beta, and Gamma.
 DemandWorks Smoothie also dispenses with the common terms and replaces them with something more descriptive.

 - Alpha: This is also known as the base value.
-This value determines the weighting of past data values in setting the baseline (magnitude) for the forecast, with higher values of alpha leading to increased weight being given to the most recent observations, while lower values of alpha implying a more uniform weighting.
-Therefore if a time series were 90, 100, 110, 150, 250, 300, 375, and a higher alpha value were used, then the forecast generated would be higher, because the more recent data points would be emphasized, and the more recent data points are higher than the less recent data points.
+This value determines the weighting of past data values in setting the baseline (magnitude) for the forecast, with higher Alpha values leading to the increased weight being given to the most recent observations, while lower values of Alpha imply a more uniform weighting.
+Therefore if a time series were 90, 100, 110, 150, 250, 300, 375, and a higher alpha value was used.
+The forecast generated would be higher because the more recent data points would be emphasized, and the more recent data points are higher than the less recent data points.

 - Beta: This is also known as the trend value.
 It determines the degree to which recent data trends should be valued compared to older trends when making the forecast.
 Going back to the previous time series of 90, 100, 110, 150, 250, 300, 375, if a higher beta were applied, the forecast would be higher than if a lower beta were applied because the trend is increasing more rapidly in the more recent data points.

-- Gamma: This is the seasonal component of the forecast, and the higher the parameter the more the recent seasonal component is weighed.
+- Gamma: This is the seasonal component of the forecast, and the higher the parameter, the more the recent seasonal component is weighed.
 The seasonal component is the repeating pattern of the forecast.
 A seasonal pattern is often thought of as a seasonal pattern per year.
-If the year is broken into four periods, then a standard seasonal pattern would break down along the seasons of spring, summer, autumn, and winter.
+If the year is broken into four periods, then a standard seasonal pattern would break down along spring, summer, autumn, and winter.
 However, a seasonal pattern can also apply within a month or even within a week.
-For instance, when shipment patterns are analyzed, there is often a seasonal pattern within a week, or a month, as shipments are created only once per week, or multiple times per month.
+For instance, when shipment patterns are analyzed, there is often a seasonal pattern within a week, or a month, as shipments are created only once per week or multiple times per month.
 The duration over which the seasonal component repeats is not what defines the seasonal component, only that there is a pattern of repetition.
-If a higher gamma value is used, then the more recent seasonal pattern is emphasized over the less recent.
-The first time series cannot be used to illustrate the effect of using a higher or lower gamma value as the time series does not have a seasonal component.
-However, if we were instead to use the following time series of 100, 105, 120, 100, 100, 115, 125, 100, and if we were to use a higher gamma value then the forecast will be higher, because the seasonal increase of the second four data points is higher than the seasonal increase in the first four data points.
+If a higher gamma value is used, then the more recent seasonal pattern is emphasized over, the less recent.
+The first time series cannot illustrate the effect of using a higher or lower gamma value as the time series does not have a seasonal component.
+However, if we were instead to use the following time series of 100, 105, 120, 100, 100, 115, 125, 100, and if we were to use a higher gamma value, then the forecast will be higher because the seasonal increase of the second four data points is higher than the seasonal increase in the first four data points.

-Note that each of these values varies how recent components of the time series is weighted versus the less recent components.
-This is one of the most misunderstood features of these forecast parameters, in that many people think that the emphasis of these parameters is on the absolute weight of each parameter.
+Note that each of these values varies how recent components of the time series are weighted versus the less recent components.
+This is one of the most misunderstood features of these forecast parameters.
+Many people think that the emphasis of these parameters is on the absolute weight of each parameter.

 System Default Values for Alpha, Beta, and Gamma